top of page

 And Jill came tumbling after.

 Up Jack got, And home did trot As fast as he could caper.
-Went to bed, to mend his head With vinegar and brown paper.
+He went to bed, to mend his head With vinegar and brown paper.

-Smart Alecs have raised a lot of questions on this nursery rhyme, which we used to memorize mindlessly in childhood.
+Smart Alecs have raised many questions about this nursery rhyme, which we used to memorize mindlessly in childhood.

-• Water is normally available in a well, pond or river.
+• Water is usually available in a well, pond, or river.
 Why go up the hill?

 • What was the relationship between Jack and Jill?